cogini/phoenix_container_example_old/README.md

   of container layers and allows sharing of data betwen container targets.
   With proper caching, rebuilds take less than 5 seconds.

-  It supports compiling assets such as JS/CSS within the container, then exporting them to the Docker host so that they can be uploaded to a CDN.

 * Supports Alpine and Debian, using [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir) base images.